SCRT-HQ/VaporShell/docs/glossary/Add-VSCodePipelinePipelineActionTypeId.md

 The provider of the service being called by the action.
 Valid providers are determined by the action category.
 For example, an action in the Deploy category type might have a provider of AWS CodeDeploy, which would be specified as CodeDeploy.
-To reference a list of action providers by action type, see Valid Action Types and Providers in CodePipeline: https://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html#actions-valid-providers.
+For more information, see Valid Action Types and Providers in CodePipeline: https://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html#actions-valid-providers.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codepipeline-pipeline-stages-actions-actiontypeid.html#cfn-codepipeline-pipeline-stages-actions-actiontypeid-provider
 PrimitiveType: String